Winnipeg West (federal electoral district): History

 The riding was created in 1996 as "Charleswood—Assiniboine" from the Winnipeg—St. James riding.

 In 1998, it was renamed "Charleswood—St. James—Assiniboia".

 In 2003, it was abolished, but the entire district was transferred to "Charleswood—St. James", and small parts of Winnipeg Centre and Winnipeg South Centre were added.

 In 2004, it was renamed "Charleswood—St. James—Assiniboia".

 In 2015, it was renamed Charleswood—St. James—Assiniboia—Headingley but there was no boundary changes following the 2012 Canadian federal electoral redistribution.

-Following the 2022 Canadian federal electoral redistribution, this riding will be renamed Winnipeg West at the first election held after April 22, 2024.
-It will gain the Rural Municipality of Rosser from Selkirk—Interlake—Eastman and the suburb of Tuxedo from Winnipeg South Centre.
+In 2025, this riding was renamed Winnipeg West following the 2022 Canadian federal electoral redistribution.
+It gained the Rural Municipality of Rosser from Selkirk—Interlake—Eastman and the suburb of Tuxedo from Winnipeg South Centre.